 During construction of the new facility, county services have remained operational and are being moved directly into the new building, to ensure continuity of services.

 The new Government Center is a more efficient use of office space and is designed and built to be customer friendly and resilient during emergencies and disasters.
 Here are a few of the new features:

 - Built to modern building and energy code, with back-up power and a purpose-built and hardened Emergency Operations Center and 911 Center that can withstand wind loads of up to 165 mph – helping to ensure the county's emergency operations can continue in the height of any disaster.

 - An accessible front customer counter on the first floor, where the public can be helped quickly and easily and meet with county staff in a warm and inviting environment.
 Also included on the first floor are multiple meeting rooms that can be reconfigured to accommodate a variety of meeting sizes, trainings, and county events

 - Secure employee areas with a floorplan that allows for departments to be adjacent to one another, creating greater collaboration and efficiencies.

-- A front greenspace area will be constructed over the coming months, and will include public art and a gathering space, as well as environmental opportunities for infiltration and nutrient uptake in a storm water feature, along with public educational benefits.
+- A front greenspace area is under construction and will include public art and a gathering space, as well as environmental opportunities for infiltration and nutrient uptake in a storm water feature, along with public educational benefits.